TOP

 Why are there so many forms?

 No one likes paperwork… but we need some important details in order to get your claim processed.
-But we’ll help get you the necessary forms, so you don’t have to track it all down yourself.
+There are a number of parties involved, and each one has its own requirements:

 • The policy Underwriter requires your completed claim form to confirm the claim has been submitted.
 The decision to pay or decline your claim will be based in part on this information.